0xsantiago/0xsantiago/README.md

 1- 👋 Hi, I’m @0xsantiago

-- 👀 I’m interested in learn solidity
+- 👀 I’m interested in learn solidity and learning more english
+-
-- 🌱 I’m currently learning solidity and i am on hight school
+- 🌱 I’m currently learning solidity and i am on hight school second grade
+-
-- 💞️ I’m looking to collaborate on nothing till i get good at programming
+- I’m looking to collaborate on nothing till i get good at programming and learn english
+-
 - 📫 How to reach me santiagodiaz2012abril@gmail.com
+-
-- ⚡ i like the cars and bikes and i like tha bronx
+- ⚡ the thinks i like its the cars and bikes and i allways play tha bronx 2
 -

 <!---